FireSwitch-technology/boiler-v0.3/Readme.md

 * To include the Authorization header, make sure to add it to the header section of your API request.
 Here is an example using cURL

 ---
+## Configuration Update

+* The boilerplate has been reconfigured, so you no longer need to include the .php extension when testing  endpoint on any  tools such as Postman and co
+---
 ## Functionality